AaronShiels/Nancy.Bootstrappers.Mef2/README.md

         {
             base.ConfigureCompositionExportDescriptorProviders(assemblies);

-            //Add any other ExportDescriptorProviders you may want in your application }
+            //Add any other ExportDescriptorProviders you may want in your application.
+        }

         protected override string PerRequestBoundary